wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors           April 2015

+   o  New rndc usage text from Evan.

+   o  Deleted the (already resolved) open issues from Appendix C, moved
+      the unresolved issues into github, resolved them!

    o  Clarification that automated removal is best removal method, and
       how to implement (Evan Hunt)